 While you’re in recovery mode, you can stay active by exercising in low-impact activities like swimming and riding a bike.
 Try to stay away from any of the activities that caused the fracture.
 If you reinjure the area, it may never heal properly and you could risk developing arthritis later in life.

 Treat stress fractures early so you can minimize the shock later on.
-Call Dr. Brandon Percival at Carolina Podiatry Group in (803) 285-1411 for Lancaster, (803) 548-FEET (3338) for Fort Mill, and (803) 285-1411 for Chester.
+Call Dr. Brandon Percival at Carolina Podiatry Group in (803) 285-1411 for Lancaster, (803) 548-FEET (3338) for Indian Lan, and (803) 285-1411 for Rock Hill.
 Our office, which can also be found on Facebook and Pinterest, also serves the surrounding Charlotte area.